itenfay/DYFKeychain/README.md

 [keychain add:@"xxx" forKey:@"Key1" options:DYFKeychainAccessOptionsAccessibleWhenUnlocked];
 ```

 You can use `DYFKeychainAccessOptionsAccessibleAfterFirstUnlock` if you need your app to access the keychain item while in the background.
-Note that it is less secure than the `.DYFKeychainAccessOptionsAccessibleAfterFirstUnlock` option.
+Note that it is less secure than the `DYFKeychainAccessOptionsAccessibleAfterFirstUnlock` option.

 See the list of all available [access options](https://github.com/dgynfi/DYFKeychain/blob/master/Keychain/DYFKeychain.h).

 #### Synchronizing keychain items with other devices

-Set `synchronizable` property to `true` to enable keychain items synchronization across user's multiple devices.
+Set `synchronizable` property to `YES` to enable keychain items synchronization across user's multiple devices.
 The synchronization will work for users who have the "Keychain" enabled in the iCloud settings on their devices.

-Setting `synchronizable` property to `true` will add the item to other devices with the `add` method and obtain synchronizable items with the `get` command.
+Setting `synchronizable` property to `YES` will add the item to other devices with the `add` method and obtain synchronizable items with the `get` command.
 Deleting a synchronizable item will remove it from all devices.

 Note that you do not need to enable iCloud or Keychain Sharing capabilities in your app's target for this feature to work.